 The full recipe is below, but here's a quick glance at what you'll need:

 - oats and oat flour - look for regular, old fashioned rolled oats.
-And oat flour can either be purchased or made by blending rolled oats into a fine flour.
+Oat flour can be purchased in most stores these days and online, or you can make your own by blending rolled oats into a flour consistency.

-- spices - cinnamon, allspice, cloves, nutmeg black pepper
+- spices - I used cinnamon, allspice, cloves, nutmeg black pepper, but feel free to experiment with others, like pumpkin spice blend!

 - vanilla extract